kukielp/ecsworkshop/content/capacity_providers/tabs/ec2.md

 What we did above was deploy a service that runs one task.
 With the current EC2 instances that are registered to the cluster, there is more than enough capacity to run our service.

 Navigate to the console, and select the container-demo cluster.
 Click the ECS Instances tab, and review the current capacity.
+It may take several minutes before the instances appear in the console.

 ![clustercapacity](/images/ec2_ecs_cluster.png)